7 Steps to Sewing the Perfect Curved Hem

 - Press and remove the basting stitch.

-- Stitch again, 1/8″ away from the edge, using the same basting stitch (ignore my pins, they’re pinned the wrong way and also try and don’t be as sloppy as I was).
-This stitch is optional and is meant to help you keep the hem nice and tidy while you move to the next steps.
-This is particularly helpful for beginners but if you’re more advanced, you can skip this stitch and move to the next step.
+- Stitch again, 1/8″ away from the edge, using the same basting stitch settings.
+This stitch is optional but particularly helpful for beginners.
+If you're more advanced, you can skip this stitch and move to the next step.

 Sewing the final hem